 General Powell founded CCNY’s Colin L. Powell Center for Leadership and Service in 1997.
-The Center has worked to develop new generations of publicly engaged leaders and promote civic involvement at City College.
-On April 29, 2013, the Board of Trustees of the City University of New York established the Colin Powell School for Civic and Global Leadership to honor General Powell's commitment to City College and to its students and goals.
-General Powell is the Founder and Chairman Emeritus of America’s Promise Alliance, dedicated to forging a strong and effective partnership alliance committed to seeing that children have the fundamental resources they need to succeed.
-General Powell serves on the board of directors of the Council on Foreign Relations, the Smithsonian Institution’s National Museum of African American History and Culture, on the Executive Leadership Cabinet of the Martin Luther King, Jr. Memorial, and as the Honorary Chairman of the Education Center for the Vietnam Veterans Memorial.
+The Center was created with the mission to develop new generations of publicly engaged leaders and promote civic involvement at City College.
+In 2013, CCNY’s Board of Trustees established the Colin Powell School for Civic and Global Leadership to honor General Powell's commitment to City College and to its students and goals.
+General Powell was the Founder and Chairman Emeritus of America’s Promise Alliance, dedicated to forging a strong and effective partnership alliance committed to seeing that children have the fundamental resources they need to succeed.
+In addition, General Powell served on the board of directors of the Council on Foreign Relations, the Smithsonian Institution’s National Museum of African American History and Culture, on the Executive Leadership Cabinet of the Martin Luther King, Jr. Memorial, and as the Honorary Chairman of the Education Center for the Vietnam Veterans Memorial.
 His best-selling autobiography, My American Journey, has been published in more than a dozen languages.
-General Powell’s second book, It Worked for Me (May 2012), an instant New York Times best-seller, reveals the lessons that shaped his life and career.
-General Powell is married to the former Alma Vivian Johnson of Birmingham, Alabama.
-They live in McLean, Virginia and have three children and four grandchildren.
+His second book, It Worked for Me (May 2012), revealed the lessons that shaped his life and career.

 General Powell was married for nearly 60 years to the former Alma Vivian Johnson of Birmingham, Alabama.
 They lived in McLean, Virginia and had three children, including Linda Powell, a member of the Colin Powell School Board of Visitors, and four grandchildren.